Bandicoots on the Flight Path

 We prepared 2 sites for future planting, one with tin and the other with matting.

-Thanks to Catherine and the kids, the tin has a giant bandicoot painted on it, and the matting will say Coming Soon shortly.
-We can't wait to hear what Melbournians will think when they see the bandicoot when flying in and out of Melbourne.
+Thanks to Catherine and the kids, the tin has a giant bandicoot painted on it.
+We can't wait to hear what Melbournians think when they see the bandicoots when flying in and out of Melbourne.

 Giant Bandicoots Visible from the Sky, Melbourne Airport Media Release

 Conservation visible from the sky, Parks Victoria article

 Project Video, February 2023